Juniper/terraform-provider-mist/docs/data-sources/org_sso_roles.md

 ---
 page_title: "mist_org_sso_roles Data Source - terraform-provider-mist"
-subcategory: "Wi-Fi Assurance"
+subcategory: "Org"
 description: |-
-  This resource provides the list of RF Templates.
+  This resource provides the list of SSO Roles.
-  The RF Templates can be used to define Wireless Access Points radio configuration, and can be assigned to the sites
+  SSO roles refer to the different functions assigned to users within a Single Sign-On (SSO) system.These roles determine the tasks and actions that users can perform within the SSO system.
+There are typically predefined roles and custom roles in an SSO system.Roles in SSO provide a well-defined separation of responsibility and visibility, allowing for granular-level access control on SSO objects..
 ---

 # mist_org_sso_roles (Data Source)

-This resource provides the list of RF Templates.
+This resource provides the list of SSO Roles.

-The RF Templates can be used to define Wireless Access Points radio configuration, and can be assigned to the sites
+SSO roles refer to the different functions assigned to users within a Single Sign-On (SSO) system.
+These roles determine the tasks and actions that users can perform within the SSO system.
+There are typically predefined roles and custom roles in an SSO system.
+Roles in SSO provide a well-defined separation of responsibility and visibility, allowing for granular-level access control on SSO objects..

 ## Example Usage